Preparing for Surgery

 Will Food Be Provided?

 Well-balanced meals are provided if ordered by your physician, as well as drinks and snacks.
-Special dietary needs may be provided if we are notified in advance.
+Special dietary needs may be provided for if we are notified in advance.

 Are Visitors Allowed?